gc-na/gc-na.github.io/README.md

 To bring future technologies such as **AI, autonomous driving, Mars exploration, and the Metaverse** to life, **semiconductors** are the essential hardware.

 I've always had many questions:
-> “What does this term mean?”
+> "What does this term mean?"
-> “How should I choose my career path?”
+> "How should I choose my career path?"
-> “What if I make a mistake?”
+> "What if I make a mistake?"
-> “Who can I ask when I don’t understand something?”
+> "Who can I ask when I don't understand something?"
-> “And what about investing, debugging, or research papers...?”
+> "And what about investing, debugging, or research papers...?"

 With a variety of concerns on my mind, I decided to create this website to share my journey and address your questions—ultimately contributing to the semiconductor industry.
 My ultimate goal is to serve as a beacon of progress for the global semiconductor industry, sparking positive change for both my company and society at large.